Orca

 Reproduction

 Orcas have a gestation period of 12 to 18 months.
-At birth, an orca calf already weighs 440 lb (200 kg) and is about 7.9 feet (2.4 meters) long.
+At birth, an orca calf already weighs 440 pounds (200 kg) and is about 7.9 feet (2.4 meters) long.
 Mother and child maintain a close relationship, which mostly lasts for their entire lives.

 Fun Facts